Roy Mason

 Roy Mason, Baron Mason of Barnsley, (18 April 1924 – 19 April 2015), was a British Labour Party politician and Cabinet minister who was Secretary of State for Defence and Secretary of State for Northern Ireland in the 1970s.

 Early life

-Mason was born in Royston, West Riding of Yorkshire, on 18 April 1924, and grew up in Carlton, Barnsley, also in the West Riding of Yorkshire.
+Mason was born in Royston, West Yorkshire, on 18 April 1924, and grew up in Carlton, Barnsley, also in the West Yorkshire.
 Mason became a miner at the age of 14.
 He became a branch official of the National Union of Mineworkers (NUM) in his early twenties.
 Aged 26, he studied at the London School of Economics as a mature student on a Trades Union Congress (TUC) scholarship.
 He remained in the coal industry until he was elected as Member of Parliament (MP) for the Barnsley constituency at a by-election in 1953.